cgm616/momi/content/sections/intermarriage.md

 Gabe and Lara, accordingly, were the children of one Jew and one non-Jew.
 All three interviewees had specific experience with some or all of intermarriage, dating non-Jewish people, and growing up with only one Jewish parent.

-Commonly, intermarriage and other romantic relationships between non-Jews and Jewish people are regarded poorly by Jews.
+Intermarriage and other romantic relationships between non-Jews and Jewish people are often regarded poorly by Jewish commentators.
 After a Pew Research Center survey found that rates of intermarriage were rising dramatically,{{ footnote(keys="PortraitJewishAmericans2013", pages="35-36") }} commentators like Jack Wertheimer and Steven Cohen wrote that "American Jews now stand on the precipice of a demographic cliff" caused in part by intermarriage.{{ footnote(keys="wertheimerPewSurveyReanalyzed2014") }}
 In their analysis, intermarriage eroded organized Jewish life by producing offspring who were insufficiently connected to Judaism.
-Back in 1956, Herbert Gans similarly wrote that intermarriage was "one of the most effective disintegrating forces in any society."{{ footnote(keys="gansAmericanJewryPresent1956",paages="425") }}
+Back in 1956, Herbert Gans similarly wrote that intermarriage was "one of the most effective disintegrating forces in any society."{{ footnote(keys="gansAmericanJewryPresent1956",pages="425") }}

 However, in the responses from my interviewees, children with only one Jewish parent felt a pull towards Judaism.
 Both Gabe and Lara, though they did not attend synagogue, have bar/bat mitzvahs, or attend specifically Jewish educational services as children, desired to learn more about Judaism and keenly identified as Jewish people.
-Meanwhile, my only interviewee who did do all three of those things during their childhood, Ellen, became less attached to any Jewish community for the bulk of her life, choosing instead to make community elsewhere.
+Meanwhile, my only interviewee who did all three of those things during her childhood, Ellen, became less attached to any Jewish community for the bulk of her life, choosing instead to make community elsewhere.

 # Family attitudes towards romantic relationships with non-Jews